-- 19. Refer to Appendix J for detailed guidance on AASB 15 / AASB 1058. - 20.
+- 19. Refer to Appendix J in section 5 of the Code for detailed guidance on AASB 15 / AASB 1058. - 20.
 Grants are to be classified as operating or capital depending on the purpose for which they were received and not on the purpose for which they were spent.
 General purpose grants and contributions are all classified as operating regardless of how they are spent. - 21.
 Where the JO received assets / liabilities from a former entity e.g. previous regional organisation then the value of the net assets received should be recognised as a gain for the JO on the acquisition date.